moding-il/bizdoc.core/README.md

 }
 ```

-In addition to roles, a rule may be assigned an _Expression_, which has to evaluates to true.
-See _rules_ above on how to endorse a new rule.
+In addition to _roles_, a rule may reflect an _expression_, which evaluates to either true or false.
+See [rules](#Rules) above on how to endorse a new rule or use the existion ones.

 ### Store custom user settings

-You can use BizDoc _IProfileManager_ service to store application specific settings.
+You can use BizDoc _IProfileManager_ service to store user specific settings.

-In your object constructor, consume _IProfileManager_ and use Get() and Set() method to retrieve and persist your settings.
+In your object constructor, consume _IProfileManager_ and use Get() and Set() methods to retrieve and persist your settings.

 ```c#
 public class MyForm: FormBase<MyFormModel> {